Tuning photon-mediated interactions in a multimode cavity: from supersolid to insulating droplets hosting phononic excitations

-In this Letter, we propose an alternative, novel scheme to implement and study nonequilibrium supersolid states hosting phononic lattice excitations via coupling a BEC into many longitudinal modes of a ring cavity; see Fig.~\ref{fig:Scheme}(a).
-Such a system with a very few counterpropagating running modes forms a stiff supersolid~\cite{Mivehvar2018,Schuster2020}.
+An alternative route for realizing non-stiff supersolid is based on multimode cavity QED~\cite{Gopalakrishnan2009,Gopalakrishnan2010}, where most notably a lattice phononic mode was recently observed in a Bose gas inside a confocal multimode cavity as a major step towards non-stiff cavity-QED supersolid~\cite{Guo2021}.
+Motivated by the recent progress in this direction~\cite{Mivehvar2021,Wickenbrock2013,Kramer2014,Vaidya2018,Keller2018,Guo2019Sign,Guo2019Emergent,Colella2022,Karpov2023,Uhrich2023}, in this Letter we demonstrate a concrete scheme to implement and study nonequilibrium supersolid states hosting phononic lattice excitations via coupling a BEC into many \emph{longitudinal} modes of a ring cavity; see Fig.~\ref{fig:Scheme}(a).
+Such a system with a very few counterpropagating running modes forms a stiff supersolid~\cite{Gopalakrishnan2010,Mivehvar2018,Schuster2020}.
 However, we show that by populating many longitudinal modes, localized photon wavepackets---supermodes as introduced in the context of confocal multimode cavities~\cite{Kollr2017}---are formed leading to finite-range interatomic interactions [Fig.~\ref{fig:Scheme}(c) and (d)] and roton mode softening for a continuum of finite momenta [Fig.~\ref{fig:Dispersion}(a)].
 Depending on the interplay between these tunable-range cavity-mediated and contact collisional interactions, the system is in either a supersolid or an insulating droplet state (Fig.~\ref{fig:Ph_diagram}), both capable of supporting lattice phonons.
 This is corroborated by the dynamic response of the system to a local density perturbation [Fig.~\ref{fig:Dispersion}(b)].
-Our work is motivated by the recent progress in multimode cavity QED~\cite{Mivehvar2021,Gopalakrishnan2009,Gopalakrishnan2010,Wickenbrock2013,Kramer2014,Vaidya2018,Keller2018,Guo2019Sign,Guo2019Emergent,Karpov2023}, where most notably a phononic sound mode was recently observed in a lattice Bose gas inside a confocal multimode cavity~\cite{Guo2021}.
-The proposed model can be implemented in state-of-the-art experiments~\cite{Schuster2020,Naik2018}.

 \emph{Model.}---Consider two-level bosonic atoms inside a ring cavity strongly confined along the cavity axis by a box potential $V_{\rm box}(x)$ of length $L$.
 The atomic transition $\ket g\leftrightarrow\ket e$ is off-resonantly coupled to $N_c$ pairs of longitudinal, counterpropagating running-wave modes of the cavity, as depicted in Fig.~\ref{fig:Scheme}(a), with coupling strengths ${\hat a}_{j_{\pm}}\mathcal{G}_{j\pm}(x) = {\hat a}_{j_{\pm}} \mathcal{G}_j e^{\pm i k_j x}$, where ${\hat a}_{j_{\pm}}$ are the photonic annihilation operators and $\pm k_j = \pm \omega_j/c$ are the wave numbers of the $j$th pair of degenerate cavity modes traversing to right/left, respectively.
 Here, $j = m,\ldots,m + N_c - 1$ where $m$ determines the lowest involved mode with wavelength $\lambda_m = L_{\text{cav}}/m$ and $L_{\text{cav}}$ being the cavity length.
 The atoms are further illuminated from the side by $N_c$ off-resonant external pump lasers inducing the same atomic transition with corresponding Rabi frequencies $\Omega_j$.
 The pump and cavity frequencies, $\omega_{p_{j}}$ and $\omega_j$, are assumed to be far red-detuned from the atomic transition frequency $\omega_a$, but are close to the resonance with each other.
 In particular, the $j$th laser is in near-resonance with only the $j$th pair of the cavity modes.